Donerkebap13/DonerComponents/README.md

 ```

 #### Updating your Components
-In DonerECS, components are updated by type, one type at a time, in the order they were registered into the system.
+In **DonerECS**, components are updated by type, one type at a time, in the order they were registered into the system.
 So in the example:
 ```c++
 ADD_COMPONENT_FACTORY("foo", CCompFoo, 128);